burger

 Password

-If you are unsure about your email password, the troubleshooting guides help you solve any potential issues:
+If you are not sure of your email password, the troubleshooting guides help you resolve any potential issues:

-• Familiarize yourself with the solutions provided in this other guide regarding email in general.
+• Refer to the solutions given in this other guide regarding email in general.

 • This other guide is more specifically about Outlook.